 The fair value of warrants is estimated using a Monte Carlo and/or Black-Scholes valuation model.
 The assumptions used in these models included the simulation of future stock prices based on future financing events, likelihood of mandatory exercise of the warrants, and timing and likelihood of fundamental transactions, such as a change in control.
 Both valuation methodologies use key inputs, including expected stock volatility, the risk-free interest rate, the expected life of the option and the expected dividend yield.
 Expected volatility is calculated based on the analysis of other public companies within the pet wellness and internet commerce (e-commerce) sectors.
 Risk-free interest rates are calculated based on risk-free rates for the appropriate term.
-The expected life is estimated based on contractual terms as well expected exercise dates.
+The expected life is estimated based on contractual terms as well as expected exercise dates.
 The dividend yield is based on the historical dividends issued by us.
 The valuation of the warrants is subject to uncertainty as a result of the unobservable inputs.
 If the volatility rate or risk-free interest rate were to change, the value of the warrants would be impacted.

-Warrants that are classified as liabilities due to the terms of the warrant obligation are measured at fair value on a recurring basis at the end of each reporting period and as a result, we recorded an adjustment to the warrant liabilities to reflect the fair value as of December 31, 2021 and 2020, respectively.
-The warrants accounted for as a derivative included a reset function which is triggered if we issue or sell shares of common stock or common stock equivalents at a price per share that is less than the exercise price of the warrants.
-Subsequent to the issuance of the warrants, additional common stock equivalents were awarded, triggering the reset clause under the terms of the warrants.
-Accordingly, the fair value analysis performed during the period ended December 31, 2020 included the impact of the trigger.
+Warrants that are classified as liabilities due to the terms of the warrant obligation are measured at fair value on a recurring basis at the end of each reporting period and as a result, we recorded an adjustment to the warrant liabilities to reflect the fair value as of December 31, 2021.
 Warrants that are classified as equity or considered compensation are measured at fair value on a non-recurring basis on the date of issuance.
-See "Note 12 - Warrants" to our audited consolidated financial statements included in this Annual Report on Form 10-K for more information.
+See "Note 11 - Warrants" to our audited consolidated financial statements included in this Annual Report on Form 10-K for more information.